-For example, a provision that would have charged immigrants with a misdemeanor for failing to carry documentation of their legal status was eliminated in 2016.
-And while the law required police to ask for proof of legal residency status, it is now subject to the officer's discretion.
+For example, the cases removed a provision that would have charged immigrants with a misdemeanor for failing to carry documentation of their legal status.
+While the law required police to ask for proof of legal residency status, it is now subject to the officer's discretion.
 It also forced migrants in the state of Arizona, who remained there beyond 30 days, to register with the state.
 This part of the bill referred to certain "alien registration" requirements.

-Below is a general overview of some of the legal implications of this law and its current status after being challenged in the courts.
+Below is a general overview of some of the legal implications of this law and its status after being challenged in the courts.

 National, State, and Local Reaction

 The signing of Arizona S.B.
 1070 sparked an ongoing national debate from opponents and supporters over its legality.
 Opponents claimed the law was unconstitutional under civil rights laws.
 They believed it would lead to racial profiling and harassment.

 Supporters of the measure claimed the law enforces what the federal government already requires.
 They argued that the law aims to keep neighborhoods and communities safe.
 They also argued that the bill is necessary in a state heavily affected by illegal immigration.
 In defense of the bill, they pointed to problems with drug smuggling and human trafficking in Arizona.
 Some say the law would help lead the charge for immigration reform.